superggbond/Multi-context-TWAS/README.md

 ## 3. Multi-context TWAS
 After the S-PrediXcan results are generated for all the conditions, S-MulTiXcan.sh can be applied to perform the multi-context TWAS, following the sample commands listed in [run_SMulTiXcan.sh](https://github.com/superggbond/Multi-context-TWAS/blob/main/run_SMulTiXcan.sh).

-The output will be saved as a .csv file, and here is an example loaded in R:
+The output will be saved as a tab-separated text file, and here is an example loaded in R:
 ```r
 > head(res)
       gene gene_name       pvalue n n_indep     p_i_best  t_i_best  p_i_worst